dreamcatcher-tech/network/Inbox/2024-03-07 1529 side effects against racecar.md

 Security so can have secured writes.

 Want to get testing running on the platform, not in vscode.
 These AI tests are a bit too slow to run locally anyway, plus we need synthetic tests to exercise thoroughly.

+Merging changes files in when branch replies come back in.
+`api.getFS( reply )` - returns an api filesystem instance that can be read with `api.diff( commit )` - returns the list of files that are different